Motorcycles are the epitome of cool, rugged, and edgy. From the beautiful paint jobs to the unique construction.

 Photographing outdoors provides you with an endless array of unique backgrounds.
 As well, outdoor photography includes motorcycle racing and in-action shots.
 But you have to contend with the sun and weather.

 For staged outdoor photography, the first thing to figure out is what time of day you’re going to shoot.
-When shooting outdoors, you’re usually better off shooting when the sun is lower and less harsh.
+When shooting outdoors on sunny days, you’re usually better off shooting when the sun is lower and less harsh.
 The most ideal sunlit lighting is during the golden hour.

 If you must shoot with a high sun, try using a reflector or an umbrella, find shade, or snap on a nice ND filter.